WeAreAcademy/curriculum-mark/README.md

 There are two ways of navigating through this:
 - [[Outcome Map]]: a time-agnostic structure
 - [[Activity Map]]: a weekly structure

+## Prerequisites
+A basic fluency with imperative programming in Python is assumed.